Nimzozo/Ab-Chess/README.md

-# ab-chess *[Under development]*
+# Ab-chess *[Under development]*

 An object oriented chess program written in Javascript.

-This project is based on my previous work available on http://net-echecs.olympe.in/ .
+This project is based on my previous work available on http://net-echecs.olympe.in.

-My main goal at this moment is to "translate" my code from french to english and of course to improve it too.
+My main goals for the moment are :
+- [x] to "translate" my code from french to english.
+- [ ] to improve it.
-Then I would like to make a new website to introduce the all project.
+- [ ] to make a new website to introduce the all project.

 ## Features